 The Society for the Promotion of Japanese Animation (SPJA) is a organization that works to promote Japanese Culture and the arts that are related to Japanese Animation.
 The SPJA has various ongoing projects that work to achieve this goal.
-These events are fueled by the dedication and support of a small workforce and a substantial volunteers corp of impassioned individuals, the SPJA owns properties such as: Anime Conji - San Diego's premier Japanese culture event, Anime Expo - the largest anime convention in North America, and Project Anime a business-to-business event dedicated to connecting - conventions, distribution companies, vendors, and each other for the purpose of “adding fuel to the fandom.”
+These events are fueled by the dedication and support of a small workforce and over 1,500 impassioned volunteers.
+The SPJA owns properties such as: Anime Conji - San Diego's premier Japanese culture event, Anime Expo - the largest anime convention in North America, and Project Anime a business-to-business event dedicated to connecting - conventions, distribution companies, vendors, and each other for the purpose of “adding fuel to the fandom.”

 The Society for the Promotion of Japanese Animation is a 501(c)(6) registered non-profit mutual benefit trade organization.